Who We Are

 William joined the Denison Development Alliance and Denison Industrial Foundation as Vice President of Business Development in December 2013.
 Prior to Denison, William served as Executive Director for the Bridgeport Economic Development Corporation from 2005-2013.
 He has a BBA in finance and real estate from Texas Tech University.
 He is a licensed Texas Real Estate Broker, a graduate of the Economic Development Institute, and an active past board member with the Texas Economic Development Council.
 William and his wife Kelly live in Denison and have two children: McKenna and Will.
 Kelly is a 4 grade teacher at Houston Elementary, McKenna is a sophomore at Texas Tech University, and Will is a sophomore at Denison High School.

 Herman Ringler has been at the forefront of the development of THF since inception.
 He is the first Chairman of THF.
 His family owned and operated a ladies clothing store on Main Street in Denison for over 60 years before it was sold in 2006.
 He has a long history of service to Texoma.
-In addition to THF, he currently serves on the Board of the Crisis Center and the Denison Education Foundation.
+In addition to THF, he currently serves on the Board of the Denison Education Foundation.
+His wife Julia was an educator in Denison for over 36 years.

 Dr. J. Timothy Parker grew up in the Texas panhandle, where he earned his bachelors degree from Texas Tech University.
 After receiving his M.D. from Texas Tech University School of Medicine, he completed his residency at Baylor University Medical Center in Dallas.
 He is board certified in Obstetrics and Gynecology, and a Fellow of the American College of Obstetrics and Gynecology.
 Dr. Parker practiced at Baylor University Medical Center for 3 years before relocating to Denison, where he has lived for over 23 years.
 Dr. Parker is involved in the Texas Medical Association, where he has served and chaired numerous boards and committees, and is currently chairman of Senate District 30 for the Texas Medical Association Political Action Committee.
 Dr. Parker and his wife Dr. Melinda Parker, have three children, Caroline, Mary, and Will.